 She loved me once, but can love endure?

 Her name is Cassie, after the constellation, Cassiopeia.
-She never liked that name, but I saw the beauty of it.
+She never liked that name, but I saw its beauty.
 It suited her.
-She was not that boastful queen of mythology.
-To me, she was queen of the very stars in my sky and the true love of my life.
+She was not that boastful queen of mythology, but the queen of the very stars in the sky and the true love of my life.

-In the shadow of Phobos we laid talking, in awe of the many worlds.
-We playfully argued about the technologies that inspired us.
-Obviously, we both had our biases.
-She claimed that in the last hundred years our greatest achievement was the ion drives that power our ships.
-For me it was the undersea colonies on the moons of Jupiter and Saturn.
-But where we both agreed, was the perfection of cryogenics.
-Without the technology to put us into stasis for extended periods we would never have been able to overcome the myriad problems of long space voyages, nor would our goals of terraforming other worlds be possible.
+In the shadow of Phobos, we shared our thoughts, and our awe of the many worlds.
+We playfully argued about our likes and differences, and of course about the technologies that inspired us.
+We had our biases.
+She claimed that our greatest achievement was the ion drives that power our ships.
+For me, it was the undersea colonies on the moons of Jupiter and Saturn.
+Of course, our minds skewed toward our own expertise.
+But where we both agreed was the perfection of cryogenics.
+Without the technology to put us into stasis for extended periods, we would never have been able to overcome the myriad problems of long space voyages, nor would our goals of terraforming other worlds be possible.

 It was this last subject that had our most recent attention.
-Once again, we would both be going into the deep freeze.
+For we would both be going into the deep freeze.

 Permanent positions had become available in the Outer Rim, a new world discovered, prime for re-imagining.
 We were both accepted and ready for what would be the work of our lives.

 She was nervous on launch-date.
 Everyone was, I suppose.
 I did my best to reassure her.
 The entire crew and engineering team would be fast asleep before the engines fired and sent us hurdling from low Martian orbit into the vast sea of space.
-In a few minutes we would all be quietly bound in dreamless slumber.
-A decade would seem little more than a simple night’s sleep when we awoke in orbit around our new home.
+In a few minutes, we would all be quietly bound in dreamless slumber.

 Leaning backward in my tube, I smiled at Cassie.
-We’d arranged to be across from each other.
+We’d arranged spaces across from each other.
 I wanted her face to be the first thing I’d see when I woke up.
-I shuddered momentarily in the cool cryo-tube wearing only a diaper.
-Cassie returned a nervous smile.
-I watched goosebumps rise across her pale skin.
-Technicians placed IV’s into our necks and thighs.
-These would circulate the cryoplast fluids which keep our blood from freezing and which supply the small amount of nutrients necessary to sustain us while we sleep.
+I shuddered momentarily in the cool cryo-tube.
+Cassie returned a nervous smile as I watched goosebumps rise across her pale skin.
+Technicians placed IVs into our necks and thighs.
+These would circulate the cryoplast fluids, which keep our blood from freezing and which supply the nutrients necessary to sustain us while we sleep.
 I winked at her one last time as the transparent lids came down and sealed the tubes.
 I watched as her open eyes went blank with the coming of our artificial hibernation.

 I too felt the paralyzing effect on my limbs, at first relaxing, then numbing, then complete disembodiment.
 I watched as the Technicians made their final system checks.
 Their mumbled voices through the cryo-tube’s shell faded as they left to exit the ship.
 Lights in the chamber dimmed until only the other tubes gave any illumination.
 I realized then that something had gone terribly wrong.
 The fluids pumping through me had paralyzed my body, but they had failed to put me to sleep.